When you can’t take your eyes off of something, you know someone’s done a great job creating it.

 So when you’re plotting out your billboard design, be mindful of the space and time that you really have to make an impression.
 Use your words, your graphics, and your colors wisely.

 It’s important not to go overboard with your billboard.
 Don’t try to create traffic in the streets, just create traffic for your business.

 Cringey, but it gets the idea across, doesn’t it?

 You’ve probably collected a million brochures over the years, and I bet the majority were forcefully handed to you.
 When’s the last time anyone picked a brochure up by choice?
 How can a designer help encourage that action?

-Typically, brochures are designed as a trifold piece of paper, sometimes with a little too much information packed into them (and not a ton of color).
+Typically, brochures are designed as a trifold piece of paper, also known as tri fold brochures, sometimes with a little too much information packed into them (and not a ton of color).